Skip to main content

 Introduction

-If you are a disabled student then you can access Careers Plus appointments.
+If you are a disabled student you can access Careers Plus appointments.
 You will also have access to specific events throughout the year.

 A disability is defined as:

-• Having a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
+• having a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.

-• Includes a long-term health condition including mental health or long-term chronic illness such as Crohn’s Disease, Asthma and ME.
+• a long-term health condition including mental health or long-term chronic illness such as Crohn’s Disease, Asthma and ME.

 Careers Plus appointments and support